Art and Labor / Art as Labor

 UC Humanities Network/Mellon Sponsored Seminar

 Since the nineteenth century, artists have sought to affiliate themselves with the working class: think of the artists of the 1848 Revolution, the Russian Productivists, the Mexican muralists, and the WPA-era Artists Union.
 Artists claiming to be workers: this is arguably one of the hallmarks of the avant-garde.
 However, the folding of art into the category work is by no means seamless, as these activities are differently valued, classed, and compensated.Â More recently, artistic production has been theorized as a paradigm for what is called âpostwork,â given its emphasis on flexible labor and creative knowledge production.Â In this seminar, we look at recent practices that have redefined artistic labor to explore questions of taste, the service economy, precarity, deskilling, the production of affect, outsourcing, and immaterial labor as they ramify within both art and contemporary forms of work.
+Have good signup bonuses on the webpage along with starburst.
+Constrained offer.

 This seminar considers how artists and theorists alike have understood art making as a form of laborâthat is, as purposeful effort structured by specific class relations and economic imperatives.
 At the same time, however, art is often explicitly contrasted to workâthe âfreeâ and âunproductiveâ counterpoint to the grind of alienated wage labor under capitalism.Â We will examine a range of writings that variously assert that art is labor and that it is leisure.Â What work do these theorists ask art to do?Â And how do their conceptions of labor lead to starkly opposing opinions about the relationship between art, autonomy, the culture industry, and elitism?
 How have both art and work mutated given the rise of reproductive technologies and the spread of globalized labor?Â How does art position itself both as work as well as the âoutsideâ or âotherâ to exploitative labor?
 In an era marked by changing conceptions of work, looking to artistic formulations of labor gives us a new lens with which to consider the ramifications of making, effort, collective organizing, and surplus value in the 21st century.Â Our case studies focus on art since 1960 and will include dematerialized conceptualism, task-based dance, the feminist embrace of craft procedures, âoutsourcedâ performance, and artistic organizing within the Occupy movement.